iamirmasoud/fastapi_ml_docker/README.md

 ## Dataset
-### Breast Cancer Wisconsin (Diagnostic) Data Set

-For this workshop we are going to work with the following dataset:
+For this repo, we are going to work with the following dataset:

 https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)